-Chimney Breasts and Fireplaces Repair Category 1 Notes A wood burning stove has been installed.
-It is assumed that the installation complies with the required standards.
-All gas fires should be tested for safety prior to use by a Gas Safe registered contractor.
+Chimney Breasts and Fireplaces Repair Category 1 Notes Stoves have been installed.
+It is assumed that the installations comply with the required standards.
 Flues should ideally be swept and tested on an annual basis.
+Where fireplaces have been removed there is limited provision for ventilation.
+Unventilated chimney breasts can result in condensation. ventilation.
+Unventilated chimney breasts can result in condensation.